 Additionally, as an Honor student, you may apply for travel grants as part of our Broyhill Institute for Leadership, where you could receive financial support and special opportunities for cultural interaction and leadership development.
 You could also serve on the Student Honors Council and other committees.

 Along with inspiring academics, our Honors Academy offers you social, recreational and cultural activities.

 Our goal is to ensure that you benefit from this experience.
 These requirements are designed to provide enhanced and exciting learning.
 As an Honor student you will:

-- Take at least four Core courses offered as honors (the two-semester honors first-year seminar, and two honors sections of level-1 or level-2 core courses)
+- Take at least four core courses offered as honors (the two-semester honors first-year seminar, and two honors sections of level-1 or level-2 core courses)

-- Complete four Great Books courses (one hour each).
+- Complete four Great Books courses (one hour each)

-- Participate in community service activities each year
+- Participate in yearly community service activities

-- Complete a First Year Reflective Essay (part of the first-year seminar)
+- Complete a First-Year Reflective Essay (part of the first-year seminar)

-Each year, we offer two Distinguished Scholar awards for top honors students.
+Each year, we offer two distinguished scholar awards for top honors students.